pip-services/pip-services-docs/content/en/node/commons/commands/intercepted_command.md

 - **returns**: Promise\<any\> - the execution result

 #### getName
-Gets the name of the wrapped command.
+Returns string the name of the command that is being intercepted.

-The interceptor can use this method to override the command name.
-Otherwise it shall just delegate the call to the wrapped command.

-> `public` getName(command: [ICommand](../icommand)): string
+> `public` getName(c): string

-- **command**: [ICommand](../icommand) - the next command in the call chain.
 - **returns**: string - the name of the command that is being intercepted.